-It’s no coincidence that the 21-year timespan of the monuments under review is bookended by two intensely criticized monuments in Utah—Grand Staircase-Escalante, declared by President Clinton in 1996, and President Obama’s designation of Bears Ears late last year.
+It’s no coincidence that the 21-year timespan of the monuments under review is bookended by two intensely criticized monuments in Utah—Grand Staircase-Escalante, declared by President Bill Clinton in 1996, and President Barack Obama’s designation of Bears Ears late last year.
 Members of Utah’s congressional delegation have been lobbying Trump to overturn Bears Ears for months.
 “I'm committed to rolling back the egregious abuse of the Antiquities Act,” Senator Orrin Hatch, R-UT, said in a statement this week.
 “I have leveraged all of my influence—from private meetings in the Oval Office in the president's first week in office to my latest trip to Bears Ears this week—to ensure that this issue is a priority on the president's agenda."

 Today’s order makes it clear that it is a priority.
 It instructs the Interior Department to make recommendations on whether “a monument should be rescinded, resized, or modified in order to better manage our federal lands,” Interior Secretary Ryan Zinke told reporters Tuesday.
 “The executive order does not strip any monument of a designation,” Zinke added.
 “The executive is carefully crafted to review; it doesn’t predispose an outcome.”